IndyCar Series: International

 In Australia, Stan Sport is IndyCar's broadcast partner with highlights also broadcast on Nine Network.

 In Brazil, DAZN is IndyCar's broadcast partner in that country since 2019, with all races, qualifying and practice sessions live.
 Previously, SBT broadcast the first two races of IRL, but following complaints by Tony George because of the schedule of the transmission (VTs at 1:30AM), and because they also aired the CART series, he took the transmission rights from Emerson Fittipaldi gave them to Rede Bandeirantes to broadcast that year's season from the Indy 500 onwards.
 Band aired the series from 1996 to 2001 and from 2004 until 2020 (the latter period together with BandSports).
 SporTV also broadcast races from 2001 until 2004.
 In 2021, the event was broadcast by TV Cultura.
 The 2022 season will also be broadcast by ESPN (in cable and streaming by Star+).

 ESPN is the international broadcast partner of IndyCar Series in the rest of Latin America until 2018 and again since 2022 season.

 Eurosport has been the international broadcast partner of IndyCar in most of Europe (except in Bosnia and Herzegovina, Russia, and the United Kingdom).

 In the late 2000s, the official website streamed online all races, qualifying and practice sessions unrestricted.
-That service is now limited in the United States to subscribers of the broadcast partner streaming service (currently Peacock).
+That service is now limited in the United States to subscribers of the broadcast partner streaming service (currently Fox One).
 In 2022, IndyCar launched its streaming service (branded as IndyCar Live) to viewers in certain international territories without local broadcast partner.